FAQs about Yoga Classes and Reiki

 What are the benefits of yoga?

-The most well known benefits are stress reduction, increased flexibility, and a greater sense of peace.
+The most well known benefits with regular practice are stress reduction, increased flexibility, and a greater sense of peace.
 More surprising are these: strengthening of weak muscles, better balance, ease of breathing, improved mood, pain relief, weight management, improved circulation, cardiovascular conditioning, better body alignment, clarity, and focus.
-You may get many of these benefits if you find the right yoga class for you!
+You may get many of these benefits if you find the right yoga class for you and you practice often.

 What should I wear and/or bring to yoga class?